 The EFL Cup, formerly known as the Capital One Cup, is one of English football’s greatest honours throughout the season.
 What makes the competition different is its combination of all of British professional football teams and its ability to be a major priority alongside the Champions League and Europa League titles.
 Where should you place your wagers?
-This is what we’re going to cover here on OpenOdds, giving you an odds comparison for the Capital One Cup.
+This is what we’re going to cover here, with our OpenOdds Capital One Cup betting odds comparison.

 - Just about every major bookmaker will have markets available for the EFL Cup but it’s still important to check which bookies are offering the best value odds for your team.

 - The EFL Cup’s structure is ripe for upsets, making handicapping in the lower leagues a factor that will help lead you to success.

 - SkyBet is the official sponsor of the EFL cup, making it one of the essentials on your list of bookmakers of the cup.